enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 Let's start with the simple Dockerfile that you can find in /root/project/step2/Dockerfile.

 `FROM alpine:latest` is an instruction that specifies the base image.
-Docker start from this to build our own image putting some other layers on it.
+Docker starts from this to build our own image putting some other layers on it.
 Usually the application and his dependencies are added to a base image.
 Base images can be retrieved from DockerHub, from another registries (public or private) or build from another file and used as base.
 The ":latest" represents the version of the image.

 `ENTRYPOINT [ "echo", "Hello, World!" ]` The ENTRYPOINT instruction specifies the executable program that will be executed in the container.
 His syntax is `ENTRYPOINT [ "command", "param1", "param2", ...]`.
 Usually a Dockerfile starts with FROM instruction and end with an ENTRYPOINT.